castits/TripleHelix/Manuale-Tecnico-Front-End.md

 - Filters bookings based on their status (e.g., `PENDING`, `CONFIRMED`).
 - Allows admins to approve or reject bookings.
 - Users can make bookings through a dedicated form.
-- Users have a private area to view their confirmed and pending bookings.
+- Users have a private area to view their confirmed, refused and pending bookings.

 ---